Back to all posts

 External Resources

-Here's an example.
-At a previous company we had a set of end to end tests running under headless Chrome.
-Sometimes these tests would pass and sometimes they would fail on the CI system, but they always passed on my local workstation.
-Whenever something works in one environment and fails in another, this is a good clue that some external resource is different.
-The root cause turned out to be memory related.
-We had multiple runners setup in our CI system, but they were not identical.
+The root cause turned out to be memory-related.
+We had multiple runners set up in our CI system, but they were not identical.
 Some had more RAM than others.
 Sometimes (but not always) Chrome would run out of memory on the systems with less RAM, causing the test suite to fail.
 This never happened on my local machine because my laptop had plenty of memory.

 Lack of Isolation

-Race conditions and flaky external resources often are symptoms of a root cause: lack of isolation between tests.
-Good tests are completely isolated.
-They each set up their own state: environment variables, dependencies and test data (ex: an in-memory database).
-They also each clean up any changes they made, so that the next test will have a clean state to start with.
+They also each clean up any changes they made so that the next test will have a clean slate to start with.
 State leaking from one test to another is one of the biggest causes of flaky tests.
 Even if the root is a race condition, it is the interaction between tests that often causes the tests to become flaky.

 Orphan Code